mschemmel/finder/README.md

     * contains a tabular conclusion of all template sequences with at least on hit and their location

 ## Feedback
-If you have any feedback or comments, please send me a mail or open on issue on github.
+If you have any feedback or comments, please send me a mail or open an issue on github.